Top 10 Best Knife Companies

 19 SOG

 I have owned numerous SOG knives over the years, and they are exceptionally high quality, especially the ones made in Seki, Japan.
-My personal favorite is my SSD89 SOG Scuba/Demo...of which I purchased a Sullivan Model 14 Sheath for.
+My personal favorite is my SSD89 SOG Scuba/Demo, for which I purchased a Sullivan Model 14 Sheath.
 It's the perfect ensemble.
-SOG knives have also become quite the collector item and I see them eventually becoming a knife company to rival Randall Knives.
+SOG knives have also become quite the collector's item, and I see them eventually becoming a knife company to rival Randall Knives.

 20 Columbia River Knife & Tool

-CRKT started doing business by making amazingly cool knives, including collaborations with famous knife makers, and have grown from doing the most value driven knives out there to making high value high end "Super Production knives" such as the 2014 Blade Show Knife of the Year Ken Onion HiJinx.
-They have Ken Onion kicking butt and taking names as just one of MANY amazing makers they work with.
-Liong Mah, Alan Folts, James Williams, and many others including a total of FOUR members of the Cutlery Hall of Fame.
-And several more that in 20 years will be in there too.
-CRKT is a company you should have started watching years ago.
-Today they are setting standards for the future.
+CRKT started its business by making amazingly cool knives, including collaborations with famous knife makers, and has grown from producing the most value-driven knives out there to manufacturing high-value, high-end "Super Production knives," such as the 2014 Blade Show Knife of the Year, the Ken Onion HiJinx.
+They have Ken Onion, who is kicking butt and taking names, as just one of the MANY amazing makers they work with.
+Other notable makers include Liong Mah, Alan Folts, James Williams, and many others, including a total of FOUR members of the Cutlery Hall of Fame.
+Additionally, there are several more that will likely be inducted in the next 20 years.
+CRKT is a company you should have started watching years ago, as today they are setting standards for the future.

 21 Mcusta Knives